Why You NEED To Visit the Faroe Islands; The Perfect Faroe Islands Itinerary (5 days)

 For those who enjoy a pint, Mikkeller is the place to go with 16 craft beers on tap and a menu that includes Basque Country inspired pintxos.

-What to See & Do in the Faroe Islands; A 5 Day Faroe Islands Itinerary
+Things to do in the Faroe Islands; A 5 Day Faroe Islands Itinerary

-This is where the Faroe Islands stand out, as no matter where I stood on any of the islands, I was never more the 5-kilometres from the sea surrounded by breath-taking nature.
+There are so many things to do in the Faroe Islands, they really stand out.
+No matter where I stood on any of the islands, I was never more the 5-kilometres from the sea surrounded by breath-taking nature.

 After a few drinks and a good night’s sleep, we were ready to head off on our first adventure to see the optical illusion of the lake above the ocean.